 - Throw away margarine.

-- Don’t buy foods where vegetable oils are on the ingredients list.
+- Don’t buy foods that have vegetable oils are on the ingredients list.

 - Don’t eat out that often.